apache/zeppelin/CONTRIBUTING.md

     dev/test_zeppelin_pr.py [# of PR]
     ```

-    For example, if you want to test `#513`, then the command will be like:
+    For example, if you want to test `#513`, then the command will be:

     ```
     dev/test_zeppelin_pr.py 513